atosorigin/bull_sequanaedge_awx/ansible/readme.md

 ## <a name="howto_ts"></a>How to configure technical states file path
 ### default value

-:rotating_light: /mnt should be a path added inside a volume (docker or kube)
+:rotating_light:Alert: /mnt should be a path added inside a volume (docker or kube)

 :no_entry: Warning: re-run AWX TOWER if you mount/unmount the directory